dauxio/daux.io/docs/01_Features/Live_mode.md

 There is an included `.htaccess` for Apache web server.

+You can follow this tutorial for [install apache on Ubuntu/Debian](https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-ubuntu-18-04-quickstart).

 ### Nginx

 Daux.io works perfectly fine on Nginx too, just drop this configuration in your `nginx.conf`

+You can follow this tutorial for [install nginx on Ubuntu/Debian](https://www.armanism.com/blog/install-nginx-on-ubuntu).

 ```
 server {